Skip to main content

 Orchestration Layer

 Step Functions or similar workflow engines coordinate complex multi-step processes.
-Instead of services calling each other directly (creating brittle chains), centralized orchestration provides visibility, retry logic, and failure recovery.
+Instead of services calling each other directly creating brittle chains, centralised orchestration provides visibility, retry logic, and failure recovery.

 Business Logic Layer